Ironikus/wp-webhooks/readme.txt

 **New Features:**

+* New integration "WP Webhooks"
+* New webhook action "Fire trigger" for the "WP Webhooks" integration
+* New webhook trigger "Action fired" for the "WP Webhooks" integration
 * New trigger setting to prevent a trigger firing multiple times within the same WordPress instance

 **Little tweaks:**